 The Government-Wide Financial Statements present the financial picture of the District from the economic resources measurement focus using the accrual basis of accounting.
 They present governmental activities and business-type activities separately.
-These statements include all assets of the District (including capital assets and right-to-use leased assets), deferred outflows of resources, as well as all liabilities (including long-term liabilities) and deferred inflows of resources.
+These statements include all assets of the District (including capital assets right-to-use leased assets, and right-to-use subscription IT assets), deferred outflows of resources, as well as all liabilities (including long-term liabilities) and deferred inflows of resources.
 Additionally, certain eliminations have occurred as prescribed by the statement in regards to interfund activity, payables, and receivables.

-The Fund Financial Statements include statements for each of the two categories of activities: governmental, and proprietary.
+The Fund Financial Statements include statements for each of the two categories of activities: governmental and proprietary.